xiyuanyang-code/My-Typst-Note/LectureNote/AlgorithmsNote/algorithm.typ

   - 启发式算法
 ]

+=== Divide and Conquer

+- Like the merge sort and recursion.
+- Split bigger problems into smaller ones.

 === Greedy algorithms

 - making the *locally optimal choice* at each stage with the hope of finding a global optimum.

-=== Divide and Conquer

-- Like the merge sort!
-- Split bigger problems into smaller ones.

 === Dynamic Programming